Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

-Lattice-based planners are versatile in the problems they address.
-The authors of \cite{rufli2010design}, \cite{mcnaughton2011motion} demonstrate lattice adaptations made to account for the structured environments of urban roads for use in autonomous driving, while in \cite{9196964}, a set of motion primitives is computed (based on experience) for a UAV exploring mine-shafts.
+In contrast, lattice-based planners with motion primitives are capable of planning feasible trajectories \cite{dolgov2008practical} that do not rely on way-points \cite{gonzalez2015review}.
 In \cite{dolgov2008practical, rusu2014state}, the authors use motion primitives to traverse a lattice with states given by position and heading.
-In both these works, the authors use a rounding technique to account for off-lattice primitive concatenations due to non-cardinal headings.
-Compound motions comprised of several primitives are discontinuous in curvature -- a known source of slip and discomfort \cite{levinson2011towards}.
-To alleviate this curvature discontinuity, the authors of \cite{9062306} use the techniques of \cite{dolgov2008practical} to compute an initial trajectory which is then smoothed via numerical optimization.
-This approach requires at least as much computation time as the methods proposed in \cite{dolgov2008practical}.
-On the other hand, the authors of \cite{zhang2018hybrid} compute motion primitives that minimize the integral of the squared jerk over the motion but limit their results to forward motion.
-In \cite{oliveira2018combining} the authors consider the control set to be the entirety of the lattice.
-The large control set may necessitate coarser lattices.
+In both these works, compound motions comprised of several primitives are discontinuous in curvature -- a known source of slip and discomfort \cite{levinson2011towards}.
+To improve smoothness, the authors of \cite{9062306} use the techniques of \cite{dolgov2008practical} to compute an initial trajectory that is then smoothed via numerical optimization.
+Similarly, in \cite{zhang2018autonomous}, paths from \cite{dolgov2008practical} are used as warm starts for an optimization-based collision avoidance algorithm for use is autonomous parking.
+The methods in \cite{9062306, zhang2018autonomous} require at least as much computation time as the methods proposed in \cite{dolgov2008practical}.
+In this work, we propose methods appropriate for both parking and highway driving scenarios that outperform the methods of \cite{dolgov2008practical} in both runtime and comfort metrics.